Hunter-qing/Forearm-sEMG-Gesture-Dataset/README.md

 ## MATLAB Preprocessing Scripts

-This repository provides MATLAB scripts for converting the original `.mat` files into sliding-window H5 files.
+This repository provides MATLAB scripts for converting the original `.mat` files into H5 files with sliding-window method.

 The scripts are located in: